giellalt/lang-crj/crj.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-crj/blob/main/../src/fst/affixes/symbols.lexc)</small>South East Cree verb morphology

+* @U.mood.indep@ INDEPENDENT ;

+Now, lexc directs us to the ../stems/verbs.lexc file, where we find all the verbal stems.
+The suffixes are then found in the section "Suffixes" right underneath.

+LEXICON INDEPENDENT  gives flags and prefixes for personprefix

+LEXICON IND_TENSE  gives flags and prefixes for tense

+# Suffixes

+LEXICON IACONJ  splits in 4 moods
+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-crj/blob/main/../src/fst/affixes/symbols.lexc)</small># South East Cree noun morphology
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-crj/blob/main/../src/fst/affixes/verbs.lexc)</small># South East Cree noun morphology

 NounPrefixes redirects to AN-IN, BODY, INALIENABLE